PelionIoT/virtual-demo-for-pelion/README.md

 ![Firmware Version](images/device-fw-version.png)

-Notice now that the vibration sensor values sent by the device are indeed multipled by 1000 marking the successfull firmware update!
+Notice now that the vibration sensor values sent by the device are indeed multiplied by 1000 marking the successful firmware update!

 **Congratulations !**